FAQ - WoSIS

 1. What is WoSIS?

-2. Which soil properties are standardised in WoSIS?
+2. Which soil properties are standardised?

-3. Towards soil harmonisation?
+3. Towards soil data harmonisation

-5. What do the attribute codes mean?
+4. What do the attribute codes mean?

-6. What measures for 'fitness-for-intended-use' are provided?
+5. What measures for 'fitness-for-intended-use' are provided?

-7. How can I access data derived from WoSIS?
+6. How can I access data derived from WoSIS?

 8. What is the WoSIS data-sharing policy?

-9. How can I help improve WoSIS and SoilGrids?
+9. How can I help improve WoSIS?

-11. What if I could not find an answer to my question?
+13. What if I could not find an answer to my question?

-12. Acknowledgements
+14. Acknowledgements

 "WoSIS"

-What is WoSIS?
+What is "WoSIS"?

 Location of soil profiles provided with WoSIS latest (see also dashboard)

-Which soil properties are standardised in WoSIS?
+Which soil properties are standardised?

-We presently standardise the following soil chemical properties (organic carbon, total carbon, total carbonate equivalent, total nitrogen, phosphorus (extractable-P, total-P, and P-retention), soil pH, cation exchange capacity, and electrical conductivity) and physical properties (soil texture (sand, silt, and clay), bulk density, coarse fragments, and water retention), grouped according to analytical procedures (aggregates) that are operationally comparable (see list).
+We presently standardise the following soil chemical properties (organic carbon, total carbon, total carbonate equivalent, total nitrogen, phosphorus (extractable-P, total-P, and P-retention), soil pH, cation exchange capacity, and electrical conductivity) and physical properties (soil texture (sand, silt, and clay), bulk density, coarse fragments, and water retention), grouped according to analytical procedures (aggregates) that are operationally comparable.
+As far as specified by the data providers, additional information is provided on the analytical methods themselves (e.g. class size limits for soil textural fractions or the fine earth fraction; methods (e.g. pipette or hydrometer) as well as dispersion agents) under method options.
+Further, for each profile, we provide the original soil classification (FAO, WRB, USDA, and version) and horizon designations as far as these have been specified in the source databases.

-Towards soil harmonisation?
+Towards soil data harmonisation

-According to the Global Soil Partnership, "Harmonization could be seen as a next step to standardization, where parties agree to apply a standard as the central concept to which soil data and information are translated."
+"Harmonization could be seen as a next step to standardization, where parties agree to apply a standard as the central concept to which soil data and information are translated" (GSP, 2014).
 Full data harmonization in a global context, the ultimate goal of WoSIS, is a daunting task.
 It will first become feasible once results of extensive, comparative proficiency testing programmes become available, for example in the framework of Pillar 5 of the Global Soil Partnership and GLOSOLAN (Global Soil Laboratory Network), and a common set of ’international’ reference methods Y , where Y is a defined standard operating procedure (SOP, for example ISO-SOP, GLOSOLAN-SOP or ICPF-SOP), has been accepted and endorsed by the international soil community.
-For a broader discussion see this ISRIC report.
-Once available for specified soil types or soil landscapes, such pedotransfer functions may be applied to the standardised data provided by WoSIS.
-The resulting data sets, with associated measures for uncertainty, should be stored as separate datasets of soil properties 'harmonised as if measured according to method Y.' It should be noted, however, that decisions as to whether full harmonization is necessary for mapping a given soil property can be influenced by the resolution of the mapping itself as well as the desired precision and accuracy of the predictions.

 What do the attribute codes mean?